 You can get more details and learn more about REITS and crowdfunded real estate in this review.

-Contrary to Fundrise, DiversyFund is a reasonably new entrant in the field of crowdfunded real estate investing.
+Contrary to Fundrise, DiversyFund is reasonably new to the crowdfunded real estate space.
 Unlike the Fundrise investment options, the team at DiversyFund focuses on growing investors' capital.
 They have a value add investment strategy when looking for properties.

-What that means is they look for multi-family properties (apartments, condos, etc.) that have positive cash flow (renters) in good neighborhoods.
-The value add in their property selection comes from finding properties that need some work.
+That means they look for multi-family properties (apartments, condos, etc.) that have positive cash flow (renters) in good neighborhoods.
+The value adds to their property selection comes from finding properties that need some work.
 We're not talking about a complete redo.
 Instead, the building might need a new roof, updated bathrooms or kitchens, or maybe a fresh coat of paint.

 With the improvements, they can charge more rent when the leases expire, and new tenants come on board.
 Get additional details from this review.